 Though they take a bit of time, these crispy smashed potatoes are truly worth the effort!
 Here's how to do it.

-Step 2 - Drain the potatoes, then allow them to dry out on a large baking sheet for 5 to 10 minutes to maximize crispiness and remove excess moisture.
+Step 2 - Drain the potatoes, then allow them to dry out on a large baking sheet for 5 - 10 minutes to maximize crispiness and remove excess moisture.

 Step 3 - Smash the potatoes: Arrange the potatoes in a single layer on a parchment-lined baking sheet generously coated with olive oil.
 The olive oil prevents sticking and maximizes crispiness, so don't skimp here.